typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-import-type-side-effects.md

 >
 > See **https://typescript-eslint.io/rules/no-import-type-side-effects** for documentation.

-The [`--verbatimModuleSyntax`](https://www.typescriptlang.org/tsconfig#verbatimModuleSyntax) compiler option causes TypeScript to do simple and predictable transpilation on import declarations, namely it completely removes import declarations with a top-level `type` qualifier, and it removes any import specifiers with an inline `type` qualifier.
+The [`--verbatimModuleSyntax`](https://www.typescriptlang.org/tsconfig#verbatimModuleSyntax) compiler option causes TypeScript to do simple and predictable transpilation on import declarations.
+Namely, it completely removes import declarations with a top-level `type` qualifier, and it removes any import specifiers with an inline `type` qualifier.

 The latter behavior does have one potentially surprising effect in that in certain cases TS can leave behind a "side effect" import at runtime: